chrisseaton/rhizome/doc/inlining.md

 ### Why we need it

-RubyJIT is a method-at-a-time JIT.
+Rhizome is a method-at-a-time JIT.
 This means that the compiler runs on just one method at a time.
 This is as opposed to something like a tracing JIT, which runs on a linear path of execution, no matter which method the code in that trace comes from.